kentcdodds/dom-testing-library-with-anything/README.md

 // note: if your framework does not apply updates to the DOM synchronously
 // then you can use the fireEventAsync export in ./fire-event-async.js
-// see hyperapp.test.js for an example of this. import {getQueriesForElement, fireEvent} from 'dom-testing-library'
+// see hyperapp.test.js for an example of this. import {getQueriesForElement, fireEvent} from '@testing-library/dom'

 // the component in your framework class Counter extends React.Component {